kriti0987/AirCanvas/README.md

 # AIR CANVAS (DRAW THROUGH HAND GESTURES)
-Multi-modal, real-time computer vision application that allows users to draw digitally in 3-D space using hand gestures, integrates Natural Language Processing (NLP)- based Speech Recognition to provide a hands-free user interface and
+Multi-modal, real-time computer vision application that allows users to draw digitally in 3-D space using hand gestures, integrates Natural Language Processing (NLP)- based Speech Recognition to provide a hands-free user interface

+# Key Features

+1. Tracks the user's index finger in real-time to render digital ink.
+2. Uses "pinch" gestures (distance between thumb and index finger) to stop drawing.
+3. Voice detection with display is possible with multilinguality.
+4. No pen is needed for drawing/writing.

 # The Problem
 1. Noise with jitter makes trajectory tip unmanagable and sensitive.